 Check out the best string of pearls here

 Ficus pumila quercifolia Plant Profile

 Member of the Moraceae family, Ficus pumila quercifolia is an invasive grower native to East Asia and the tropics.
 Its leaves are small and lobed like those of an Oak tree, making them look like tiny frogs – which is where their name comes from.

 It is a lovely choice growing no more than 1-2 inches in height.
 But it can spread 8-12 inches, making it perfect for small pots.
 Its woody vines can spread vigorously, but you can train this easy-to-grow specimen around the house for a lush tropical display.

 Check out the most beautiful types of strings of hearts here

-The easiest method to multiply Ficus pumila quercifolia is via cuttings.
+Don’t go for Ficus pumila quercifolia seeds.
+The easiest method to multiply this plant is via cuttings.
 Cut a 5-6 inches stem below the leaf node using a sharp, sanitized shear.
 Remove all the leaves, leaving the upper pair intact.
 Fill a 6-8 inches pot with light, well-draining potting mix and plant the cutting.

 Here are the best string of heart alternatives